KevinKronk/sql-walkthrough-spotify/README.md

 ### GROUP BY
 Groups rows that have the same values into summary rows, like average loudness per genre.

-- It's often used with aggregate functions (MIN, MAX, COUNT, AVG, SUM) to group the result-set by one or more columns.
+It's often used with aggregate functions (MIN, MAX, COUNT, AVG, SUM) to group the result-set by one or more columns.

 ### HAVING Clause
-Added because the WHERE keyword can not take aggregate functions
+Added because the WHERE keyword can not take aggregate functions.

 ## Querying Information from Multiple Tables and Combining the Results